 CAREER CLUSTER BACHELOR DEGREE TRANSFER OPTIONS

-There are many MSN programs locally, regionally, and state-wide
+There are many Master of Science in Nursing (MSN) programs locally, regionally, and state-wide.

 Atlanta, GA 30326